bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-11-29-newsletter.md

-  implementation including support for rotating remote funding keys, adding `batch_size` for commitment-signed messages, preventing transmission of previous funding transactions due to packet size limits, removing blockhashes from messages, and adjusting pre-set funding output balances.
+  implementation including support for rotating remote funding keys, adding `batch_size` for commitment-signed messages, preventing transmission of previous funding transactions due to packet size limits, removing blockhashes from messages, and adjusting pre-set funding output balances. {% assign timestamp="1:22:48" %}

-- [Eclair #2935][] adds a notification to the node operator in the event of a channel force close initiated by a channel peer.
+- [Eclair #2935][] adds a notification to the node operator in the event of a channel force close initiated by a channel peer. {% assign timestamp="1:23:47" %}

 - [LDK #3137][] adds support for accepting peer-initiated [dual-funded channels][topic dual funding], although funding or creating such channels is